dinshaw/dinshaw.github.io/full-outline.md

 * We learn new libraries to use in our code-bases all the time.
 * But a new set of tools and a new way of working is going to take a little more effort.
 * It can be pretty overwhelming think about being a beginner again.
-* [SLIDE] Muddle
+* [SLIDE] Overwhelmed
 * Muddle story…
-* THis is the right way to feel.
+* This is the right way to feel.
 It means that you are pushing the edges of your comfort zone and that you are learning.
-Dont be afraid to hit enter...
-* 10 Years of martial arts story
-* Point being that not starting a task because it seems too big to accomplish is a very easy trap to fall into, but also, once you see it for what it is, a very easy one to get out of.
-All you have to do is take the first step.
 Dont be afraid to hit enter...

 ## So what is the first step, and how do I make it fun?
 * One of the two similarities of the High performing organizations that Gene Kim speaks about is Automation; the other one being version control.